Cow Or Mustang? Group Of UC Davis Students Push To Change Mascot

 DAVIS (CBS13) — Are you team cow or team horse?
 Everyone at UC Davis is weighing in as a new movement is taking shape to modify the university’s mascot.

 “Cow!
 Absolutely cow!
-The unofficial mascot of Davis,” one student said.READ MORE: Folsom Approves Permit For Controversial Crematorium
+The unofficial mascot of Davis,” one student said.READ MORE: Mario Esparza, Suspect In Killing Of Modesto DoorDash Driver, Arrested In Southern California

 But that unofficial status could soon change if Mick Hashimoto, Brittany Tang and Dennis Liang have their way.
 They’ve launched the Cow 4 Mascot campaign.
 It’s a mission to create more school spirit by unseating Gunrock the Mustang and bringing in a bovine instead.